Contact Us

 Intelligence organization

-The intelligence organization in this case is implementing its entanglement-based secure network as a series of evolving topologies.
+The intelligence organization in this case is implementing its entanglement-based quantum network as a series of evolving topologies.

-Step 1: Deploy a local area entanglement-based secure network in the metro area at a single location to provide provably secure communications via QSC between buildings at the location.
+Step 1: Deploy a local area entanglement-based quantum network in the metro area at a single location to provide provably secure communications via QSC between buildings at the location.

 An additional local area entanglement-based secure network will be implemented overseas and connected to the metro quantum network classically, utilizing PQC to secure the communication.

 Quantum repeaters will be implemented as they become commercially available.
-The intelligence organization must choose where and when it will use scaling technologies such as quantum repeaters, terrestrial and non-terrestrial optical free space components, etc. Using a quantum network simulator can help to ensure the most effective and efficient method is used.
-In this way, the network will evolve into a global entanglement-based secure network by the end of the decade.
+The intelligence organization must choose where and when it will use scaling technologies such as quantum repeaters, terrestrial and non-terrestrial optical free space components, etc. Using simulator to model your quantum network can help to ensure the most effective and efficient method is used.
+In this way, the network will evolve into a global entanglement-based quantum network by the end of the decade.

 Pictured here is an example of what a quantum-enhanced battlefield might look like.